ConnorSweeneyDev/CppTemplate/readme.md

 By default, the executables are statically linked, although requirements for linking vary by project.

-After following the platform specific instructions below you can execute the `build.bat` file on Windows or the `build.sh` file on Linux from the root of the project to build the binary.
-The outputted binary must be run from the root to work as intended.
+After following the platform specific instructions below you can execute `script/build.sh` followed by `script/run.sh` from the root of the project to build and run the project.

 ### Windows
 Do the following to ensure your environment is set up correctly: